ANCPLabOldenburg/ancpbids_documentation/book/write.md

 # Create a Derivative
 An important functionality of ancpBIDS is to write derivatives from the [in-memory graph](https://ancplaboldenburg.github.io/ancpbids_documentation/extra/inmemory.html) to your local disk.
-The examples in this page cover how to **(1)** create a derivative in the memory graph,
+The examples in this page cover how to:

-> we'll create a derivative that extracts basic MEG header information from raw files and stores it as JSON sidecar files.
+1. Create a derivative in the memory graph.
+2. Create folders and subfolders.
+3. Create artifacts.

 ## Create a Derivative in the Memory Graph
 The function `create_derivative` registers a derivative within the in-memory graph.
 This derivative will be given a name (e.g., _"Meg_QC"_) and it will be created within the derivatives' folder of your BIDS dataset.
 This step only defines the in-memory graph, and it will be written in the local disk later on.